-This jam-packed patch is a kid’s dream.
+The Walter’s Farm in Burns is a kid’s dream.
 It has six—count them, six—separate “lands” each filled with its own collection of fall fun.
-The Crow’s Nest area is home to two tree houses, a culvert swing, and mini-golf while the Woodlands has a two-story playhouse, school bus, and pirate ship.
-The best part?
-Almost all of the patch’s activities are included in the reasonable $10 weekday/$15 weekend admission.
+The Crow’s Nest area is home to cool treehouses, a culvert swing, and mini-golf while the Woodlands has a two-story playhouse, school bus, and pirate ship.

 Kentucky: Evans Orchard in Georgetown

 Like the idea of celebrating fall in a setting that feels more like a well-manicured park than a muddy ol’ farm?
 You’ll love Evans Orchard and Cider Mill.
-It’s just an hour’s drive from both Louisville and Cincinnati and 20 minutes from Lexington.
-Pick your own apples, pears, and pumpkins and end the day on a delicious note with fried pie and ice cream or apple dumplings at Sweet Apple Cafe & Bakery on site.
-Fall foliage is almost as picture-worthy as apple sweets, so don’t miss these stunning photos of fall across America.
+It’s just an hour’s scenic drive from both Louisville and Cincinnati and 20 minutes from Lexington.
+Details haven’t been released for this year, but in previous seasons, fall fun at Evans Orchard includes, picking your own apples, pears, and pumpkins and end the day on a delicious note with fried pie and ice cream or apple dumplings at Sweet Apple Cafe & Bakery on site.

 Louisiana: Mrs. Heather’s Pumpkin Patch in Hammond

 There’s plenty to do at Mrs. Heather’s Pumpkin Patch in Hammond, including a merry-go-round, jumping pad, face painting, and a zip line.
 Plus, you can even milk a cow!
 Despite the wealth of activities, this pumpkin patch hasn’t lost its small-town charm.

 - Activities run from September 26 to November 8.

 - Admission is $8 for kids and free for adults.